SuperCarryDFY/Blog/content/page/about/index.md

 Hey, welcome to Dai Fengyuan's blog!

-I am an undergraduate student from SHU, majoring in Computer Science.
-Simultaneously, I am doing internship jobs at Milab, Westlake University.
-My research field is compositional zero-shot learning and reinforcement learning (still a beginner).
+I am an undergraduate student from SHU, majoring in Computer Science and Technology.
+I am a Ph.D. candidate  at Westlake University & Zhejiang University, supervised by [Fajie yuan](https://fajieyuan.github.io/).
+My research field is multi-modal learning and reinforcement learning (still a beginner).
 I built this website mainly because I needed the motivation to write down the key point of the paper I had read.
 If I have any other ideas later, I will post them here.

 If you want to contact me, please email me at [da1cantst0p@gmail.com](mailto:da1cantst0p@gmail.com) or find me on WeChat.
 My Wechat ID is DaiBaoSuperrrr (please indicate your purpose).